learnk8s/learnk8s.io/src/terraform-aws/content.md

 ## Managed Kubernetes services

-Generally, the options for creating a Kubernetes cluster can be divided into two categories: managed services and installation tools.
+The options for creating a Kubernetes cluster can be divided into two categories: managed services and installation tools.

 Managed Kubernetes services create and operate a cluster for you and give you access to it.

 _They allow you to use Kubernetes in a Software as a Service (SaaS) manner._

-Naturally, managed Kubernetes services provide the highest degree of automation (creation and operation are entirely done for you), but the least amount of flexibility (you can configure only those settings that the service provider exposes through its API).
+Managed Kubernetes services provide the highest degree of automation (creation and operation are entirely done for you), but the least amount of flexibility (you can configure only those settings that the service provider exposes through its API).

 The most popular managed Kubernetes services are provided by the major cloud providers: